thetogi/ManOntheMoon/Readme.md

   `git clone <path-to-repo>`

   2. If you haven't already, install MySQL Server 8.0 on your host machine.
-Using a user with create permissions, run the provided script `ManOnTheMoon.sql` to build the database structures and populate sample data.
+Using a user with create permissions, run the provided script `ManOnTheMoonPopulate.sql` to build the database structures and populate sample data.
 The script is found in the root directory of the go project.

   3. Update the USER and PASSWORD environment variables in `dbConfig.env.dev` in the root directory of the go project with a user from you instance of MySQL with read and write permissions.
 You will not be able to connect to MySQL if this step isn't done.

-  4. You can re-build the pre-built project executable or skip and continue to step 5. go build .
+  4. Build the go project from the project root.

+    `go build .`

-  5. Using the CLI from the project root use the below Docker command to build and deploy the service on port `:8080`.
+  5. Using the CLI go to the project root use the below Docker command to build and deploy the service on port `:8080`.

     `docker-compose up`